-Deion Sanders Salary, Contract, Net Worth, and More
+Deion Sanders’ Salary, Contract, Net Worth, and More

 The details of Deion Sanders salary and contract highlights the price of returning the Colorado Buffaloes football program to national relevance.

-Deion Sanders Salary and Contract in 2023
+Deion Sanders’ Salary and Contract in 2024

-While he’s only been a college football head coach for the past two seasons, it appears to have been an easy decision to justify Sanders’ salary and contract.
-Colorado hasn’t been nationally relevant for many years, but the appointment of the enigmatic head coach has thrust the Buffaloes into the national spotlight, and early signs indicate that the on-field product is set to match.
+Colorado hasn’t been nationally relevant for many years, but the appointment of the enigmatic head coach has thrust the Buffaloes into the national spotlight.

 “Deion Sanders’ stature transcends sports, and his hiring elevates not only the football program but the university as a whole,” CU Boulder Chancellor Philip DiStefano enthused in the official announcement of Sanders’ hiring back in Dec.
 2022.